gmcclarin/tyler/README.md

 I NEED:
-- photo gallery / temporary photos
--

 TO DO
+- add a section scroll horizontal for before & after make a placeholder
 - research hosts with the desired open domain
-- crete EmailJs account connected with Tyler's email
+- create EmailJs account connected with Tyler's email
-- restrict EmailJS domains: Accountn => security => domains
+- restrict EmailJS domains: Account => security => domains
 - LAST: MOBILE DESIGN
+- deploy the site, and distribute the link

 DONE
 - Sticky Nav Bar